JuhoLeedev/Winter-School-Building-License-Plate-Tensorflow/README.md

 ## Brief Summary
 ***last updated: 20/02/2020 with Tensorflow v1.15***

 This repertory is a deep learning project that creates models that recognize building license plates as part of Inha University's Winter School project.
 This project ran on Windows, and all configuration is Windows based.
-Participants in this project are Lee Joo-ho and Park Ki-soo.
+Participants in this project are Lee Ju-ho and Park Ki-soo.

 This repository only covers creating models that recognize building plates using Python code on PC, and the rest of the process is covered elsewhere.
 This repository provides all the files needed to train building plates detector.